 - Nasal Congestion or Pressure – If you have difficulty breathing through your nose, whether from an anatomical problem or allergies, you’re more likely to develop sleep apnea.

 Beyond lifestyle changes, such as losing weight, avoiding alcohol, or quitting smoking, one of the most common treatments for sleep apnea is a Continuous Positive Airway Pressure machine, also known as a CPAP machine.
 While the device itself is known to be effective at preventing symptoms caused by apnea during sleep, it is not itself a cure, but rather a preventative measure.
-For those ready for more advanced options that provide long-term relief, South Florida Sinus and Allergy Center offers state-of-the-art obstructive sleep apnea treatments, including:
+For those ready for more advanced options that provide long-term relief, Florida Sinus & Snoring Specialists offers state-of-the-art obstructive sleep apnea treatments, including:

 Minimally Invasive Palatial Stiffening (MIPS)